amine0110/pycad/docs/preprocessing/dicom_ct_windowing.md

-# CTWindowing Documentation
+# DICOMCTWindowing Documentation
 ## Preprocessing DICOM CT Images with Windowing

-The `CTWindowing` class is designed to facilitate the preprocessing of DICOM CT (Computed Tomography) images by applying a technique known as windowing or level adjustment.
+The `DICOMCTWindowing` class is designed to facilitate the preprocessing of DICOM CT (Computed Tomography) images by applying a technique known as windowing or level adjustment.
 This technique is critical in medical imaging, as it allows radiologists and medical AI systems to visualize different structures in the CT images more effectively.

 ![CT windowing](../../assets/ct_windowing.png?raw=true)